Was more invested in the humanisation of Pamela Anderson: 'Pam & Tommy' director Lake Bell | Entertainment

 Bell, known for featuring in films such as ''What Happens in Vegas'', ''It's Complicated'', ''No Strings Attached'' and ''Million Dollar Arm'', has directed two episodes of the limited series, which has been created by Robert Siegel.

-''I felt sensitivity and responsibilities in my chapters of this story and we all worked together to make sure that it was a harmonious creative path that we were going just cohesively.
+''I felt sensitivity and responsibilities in my chapters of this story and we all worked together to make sure that it was a harmonious creative path that we were going just cohesively,'' said the director of films such as ''In a World'' and ''I Do...
+Until I Don't.''
+Bell said her intention was to give Anderson a voice with the story's treatment.

-''Additionally, making sure that no way we were going to depict Pam in a way that was dehumanising because it was very important that we got to give her voice rather than what she had been served in the reality of this situation when it happened in real time,'' Bell said.
+''Additionally, making sure that no way we were going to depict Pam in a way that was dehumanising because it was very important that we got to give her voice rather than what she had been served in the reality of this situation when it happened in real time,'' she added.

 ''We wanted to give the story an opportunity to write itself in allowing for society at large to be culpable and to be responsible for that kind of abuse and misuse of private property...